karaidon/python/README.md

 An initial attempt at writing a bitcoin swing trading bot.
 But then I bought ETH and decided to hodl, and ETH price skyrocketed, so this bot just kinda didn't go anywhere....

+*gradeChecker*

+A Math Prof I had uploaded grades as a static html page which was manually updated at sporadic times.
+I wrote this script to run as a cron job on a raspberry pi to regularly check if the grades were updated.
+The html page was hashed and the hash saved, and if it changed an email is sent out.